BSides-Aarhus/BSides-Aarhus-Association/README.md

 Source: http://www.securitybsides.com

 ## What is BSides Aarhus?
-The BSides Aarhus is Danish Information Security event organized and run by the Danish non-profit association "BSides Aarhus".
+The BSides Aarhus is a danish InfoSec event organized and run by the danish non-profit association "BSides Aarhus".

 # Rules of association
 The articles of association for BSides Aarhus can be found here: